kwirk/eventgallery/admin/doc/readme.md

 	- _Event_: the event you want to display

 	Advanced Options
+	- _show exif_ If EXIF information for an image are available this toggle switches them on or off.
+	- _show date_ You can toggle the appearance of the date for the events show within this menu item
 	- _Height of the thumbnails_ defines the initial height of each row in the grid in pixel.
 	- _Height jitter_ defines the maximum amount of pixel the row height can vary.
 	- _Height of the first thumbnails_ defines the height in rows of the first photo in the list.